Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

 Alternatively, the global (Bayesian) analysis of sloppiness looks beyond the curvature of the likelihood function surface at a single point while fully exploring the topography of this surface by using an ensemble of plausible parameter values to characterize the sensitivities of the model-data fit to changes in parameter values.
-As part of the global approach, we introduced the posterior covariance method (matrix $\mathbf{P}$), inspired by the application of PCA~\cite{Hotelling1933}, that assesses the data informativity about the critical parameter combinations while accounting for (including) any prior information about parameter values.
-This method does not require approximating gradients of the log-likelihood~(Eq.~\ref{eq:P matrix}), so it is computationally inexpensive after the posterior distribution is obtained via Bayesian Inference.
+As part of this global approach, \hltext{we exploited PCA~\cite{Hotelling1933} to implement the posterior covariance method (matrix $\mathbf{P}$)} that assesses the data informativity about the critical parameter combinations while accounting for (including) any prior information about parameter values.
+This method does not require approximating gradients of the log-likelihood~(Eq.~\ref{eq:P matrix}), and so calculating sensitivity matrix $\mathbf{P}$ is computationally inexpensive after the posterior distribution is obtained via Bayesian Inference.
 However, since the posterior covariance method (matrix $\mathbf{P}$) assumes that the posterior structure is well captured by a covariance matrix $\bm{\Sigma}$ of the logarithm of parameters $\log\bm{\theta}$, it is also restricted to applications where the posterior distribution for $\log\bm{\theta}$ is approximately multivariate normally distributed.
-Despite this limitation, the posterior covariance method has the added benefit of being readily applicable to all kinds of statistical models, even to those with computationally intractable likelihood functions where ``likelihood-free" Bayesian methods, such as Approximate Bayesian Computation \cite{Sisson2018} and Bayesian Synthetic Likelihood \cite{Price2018}, are prevalent.
+Despite this limitation, the posterior covariance method has the added benefit of being readily applicable to all kinds of statistical models, even to those with intractable likelihood functions where ``likelihood-free" Bayesian methods, such as Approximate Bayesian Computation \cite{Sisson2018} and Bayesian Synthetic Likelihood \cite{Price2018}, are prevalent.